$289,166Average Value$184Average Price per Sq Ft74Homes For Sale

 View GreatSchools Rating Methodology

-Build your dream home on Lot 44 in the premier gated community of The Docks at Caney Creek.
-This exceptional property features a level building area, providing a versatile and cost-effective canvas for your custom floor plan.
+Build your dream home on this FLAT Lot in the premier gated community of The Docks at Caney Creek.
+This property has a level building area, making it a versatile, cost-effective canvas for your custom floor plan.
 Whether you are looking to build now or invest for the future, this lot combines privacy and recreational luxury in one unbeatable package.
-The community boasts an
+The community boasts an impressive array of

 Prime Corner Next to Entrance of Roane State Hospital.
 Perfect for Medical Office, Walk in Clinic, Restaurant, Office, Bank, and Many More Uses.
 Kroger Shopping Center, and Lowe's 1 Minute Away!
 Well on property.
 Contact List Agent With Any Questions.